 Rome Attraction Tickets | Big Bus Tours

 Experience the magic of the Vatican Museums and the Sistine Chapel with an expert live guide.
 You'll hear fascinating facts and stories about the artworks on display, and you'll gain valuable insight into the history of the Vatican museum complex and authority.
-Tours last about 2.5 hours, and are conducted in English, French, Russian, Spanish & Portuguese.
-Please redeem your ticket voucher with a Big Bus Tours staff member.
+Tours last about 2.5 hours, and are conducted in English, French, Italian and Spanish.
+Please redeem your ticket voucher with a Big Bus Tours staff member first.

 Located 5 meters beneath the Piazza Navona, the ruins of the Stadium of Domitian provide a fascinating window into Ancient Rome.
 Constructed for atheletic events nearly 2,000 years ago, the Stadium was the first and only masonry stadium, and hosted up to 20,000 spectators.
 Visit this intimate UNESCO world heritage site to view remnants of the stadium and discover its history via an exhibition featuring 3D videos, interactive displays and a free audioguide.